-Maine Coons have become increasingly popular over the last few decades, due to their luscious thick fur, gentle personalities and large cat proportions.
+Maine Coons have become increasingly popular over the last few decades, due to their luscious thick fur, gentle personalities, and large cat proportions.

-- Solid Colour Class
+- Solid Color Class

-- Red Tabby Colour Class
+- Red Tabby Color Class

-- Bi-Colour Colour Class (including Vans)
+- Bi-Colour Color Class (including Vans)

 Red Maine Coon Color Class